csmangum/pypinion/README.md

 ### Important Notes
 * Slow to score large amounts of sentences
 * Not intended to be a fact identifier
-* Not built for colloquial or informal text like twitter
+* Not tested on colloquial or informal text like twitter

 ## Usage